Michael Traver

 github.com/mtraver/environmental-sensor

-This uses Raspberry Pis, temperature sensor modules, and particulate matter sensors to log the temperature and air quality in various rooms of my apartment at regular intervals.
-It employs Google Cloud IoT Core for device management and communication, and Google Cloud Run for the service that handles data ingestion and display.
+This uses Raspberry Pis, temperature sensors, and particulate matter sensors to log the temperature and air quality in various rooms of my house at regular intervals.
+It employs AWS IoT Core (alas Google Cloud IoT Core is not more) for device management and communication and Google Cloud Run for data ingestion and display.

 -